Blackpool Council is responsible for the regulation of the hackney carriage and private hire trades within the Borough of Blackpool.

 - At all times during the period of this licence there shall be in force in relation to the use of the vehicle as a private hire vehicle, a policy of insurance or such security as complies with the requirements of Part VI of the Road Traffic Act 1988

-- The proprietor shall notify the Council in writing of any change in his address during the period of this licence within 7 days of such change taking
+- The proprietor shall notify the council in writing of any change in his address during the period of this licence within 7 days of such change taking place

-- Vehicles with Dual fuel or “after market” liquid petroleum gas (LPG) systems must be tested and certified by a recognised Liquid Petroleum Gas Association accredited installer.
-For vehicles that have an LPG system fitted during the currency of a private hire vehicle licence, they must inform the Licensing Service in writing and produce the above certification within 7
+- Vehicles with dual fuel or “after market” liquid petroleum gas (LPG) systems must be tested and certified by a recognised Liquid Petroleum Gas Association accredited installer.
+For vehicles that have an LPG system fitted during the currency of a private hire vehicle licence, they must inform the licensing service in writing and produce the above certification within 7 days

-- The licence disc shall remain the property of the Council at all times and shall be returned to the Council in the event of the surrender, suspension or revocation of the
+- The licence disc shall remain the property of the council at all times and shall be returned to the council in the event of the surrender, suspension or revocation of the licence

-- The proprietor shall report to the Police and to the Council the loss or damage to the licence disc as soon as the loss or damage becomes
+- The proprietor shall report to the police and to the council the loss or damage to the licence disc as soon as the loss or damage becomes known

 Prior to each journey, the operator shall enter the following particulars of every booking of a private hire vehicle accepted, pursuant to section 56 (2) of the Local Government (Miscellaneous Provisions) Act 1976, containing the following particulars, namely: -